cerse/cerse.github.io/README.md

-# Community of Edinburgh Research Software Engineers
+# Community of Edinburgh RSEs

 ## Purpose